Openings as of 6/24/2026

 Please contact our HR Generalist for Guest Teachers, Kathy Alcala, for questions or more information: kalcala@rfschools.com or call 970 384 6011.

-Monitors individual students in the classroom, library, hallways, playground, or other outside areas.
+Monitors individual students in the classroom, library, hallways, playground, or other outside areas. *Only minimum duties are listed.
+Other functions and duties may be required as given or assigned.

 Classroom management